fernvenue/cloudflare-workers-scripts/README.md

 Paste the contents of [`main.js`](https://raw.githubusercontent.com/fernvenue/cloudflare-workers/master/main.js) into the Script on the left in the Cloudflare Workers Dashboard.

-If you need to request `https://example.com/example.js` now I can get it through `https://...workers.dev/https://example.com/example.js`.
+If you need to request `https://example.com/example.js` now you can also get it on `https://...workers.dev/https://example.com/example.js`.
 This applies to any resource on the Internet, even when you are using an **IPv6-Only** network.

 ## Reverse proxy for a single complete site